platformsh/template-builder/templates/magento2ce/files/README.md

 This template builds Magento 2 CE on Platform.sh.
 It includes additional scripts to customize Magento to run effectively in a build-and-deploy environment.

+Magneto is a fully integrated ecommerce system and web store written in PHP.
+This is the Open Source version.

 ## Services

 * PHP 7.2